dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 **Can signup sheets be assigned to and displayed by groups or categories?**

 YES.
-The plugin now supports BuddyPress Groups as well as the Groups plugin found at WordPress.org.
+The groups extension plugin now supports BuddyPress Groups as well as the Groups plugin found at WordPress.org.
 You can import groups from either of those plugins and can also restrict access and visibility to only members of the corresponding groups assigned to a sheet.
 You can now also assign multiple groups to a sheet.
 This is a paid extension that can be found at: https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheet-groups/

 == Screenshots ==